 ROCK are interchangeable symbols.
 In the easier levels, there’s often nothing stopping you from making

 BABA IS WIN, and then completing the level by navigating the mobile flag onto the stationary Baba.
 The game emphasises this lack of meaning by having levels where Baba does not appear, and you play as a key or flag or something else.

 Aesthetically, the game is very simple, with a rough hand-drawn style and quirky background music that manages not to be annoying even after multiple hours.
 Everything is drawn clearly enough to be distinct, and there are enough variations on common nouns in different settings (walls, hedges, cliffs, clouds; rocks, boxes, stars, rockets, etc) to keep things visually fresh through many, many levels.
 The squiggle-vision effect started to irritate me after a while, but thankfully it could be turned off in the graphics settings.

-A phenomenal design choice, although it’s not something that forms part of the core gameplay, is the ability to undo/rewind your past actions all the way back to the start of the level.
+One phenomenal design choice is the ability to undo/rewind your past actions all the way back to the start of the level.
 It’s very easy to render individual levels unwinnable by pushing the wrong thing into a corner, and being able to undo those kinds of mistakes without restarting the whole level ensures that any frustration Baba is You inspires is entirely about the intrinsic difficulty of its puzzles rather than arbitrary restrictions of its interface.

 Personally, I find the smaller levels, where you have a very limited number of things to do and interact with, and have to make one or two specific mental leaps, to be preferable to the larger, more sprawling levels.
 The latter type becomes more numerous towards the end of the game, and can feel overwhelming in a way that even the most frustrating smaller levels do not.